semiosBIO/altrac-api-docs/README.md

   "token": "{token}"
 }
 ```
-You will be able to use the token generated in the response in order to make the other documented queries.
+You will be able to use the token generated in the response in order to perform the queries detailed below.

 ## User Model
 ### GET: User Information
 This endpoint supplies the customer_id needed for other queries below.

-**_WARNING:_** This API endpoint will be changing in the near future:
-- The endpoint location will be moving away from authID
-- The customer_id is slated to change due to a normalization effort underway as of 2018-10-08

 Query: